bilal89hayat/liquibase/Readme.md

 It will create a table named users.

-2. When App runs it creates 3 tables
+2. When App runs for above changeset it creates 3 tables

 2.1 user